-Roger A. Oxendale, MBA, currently serves as the Chief Executive Officer of Nemours Children’s Hospital, the integrated pediatric health campus at Lake Nona Medical City located in Orlando, FL.
-Joining the organization in April 2010, he also functions as a Senior Vice President for Nemours, one of the nation’s leading pediatric health systems dedicated to achieving higher standards in children’s health by offering a spectrum of clinical treatment, research, advocacy, and educational health and prevention services extending to all families in the communities it serves.
+Roger A. Oxendale, MBA, joining the organization in April 2010, currently serves as a Senior Vice President for Nemours, one of the nation’s leading pediatric health systems dedicated to achieving higher standards in children’s health by offering a spectrum of clinical treatment, research, advocacy, and educational health and prevention services extending to all families in the communities it serves.

 Mr. Oxendale is a nationally recognized health care executive with an impressive list of accomplishments.
 Prior to joining Nemours, he served as CEO of Children’s Hospital of Pittsburgh of UPMC and as president of the Children's Hospital of Pittsburgh Foundation.
 Children’s Hospital of Pittsburgh of UPMC was recently ranked by U.S. News & World Report as one of the 10 best children’s hospitals in the country.